Evening Post Industries

-In addition to The Post and Courier of Charleston, the South's oldest daily newspaper, the company owns six other newspapers in South Carolina, including the Aiken Standard.
-Other holdings include White Oak Forestry Company, and a marketing agency, Clear Night Group.
+The company owns The Post and Courier of Charleston, the South's oldest daily newspaper; the Aiken Standard; and five other newspapers in the state.
+Other holdings include White Oak Forestry Company and the Clear Night Group marketing agency.

 History

 The Evening Post Publishing Company was formed by rice planter Arthur Manigault in 1896 to acquire The Evening Post, Charleston's then-ailing afternoon newspaper.
 Manigault's son Robert became publisher in 1924.
-Two years later, he bought Charleston's morning paper, The News & Courier–the oldest daily newspaper in the South.
+Two years later, he bought Charleston's morning paper, The News & Courier, the oldest daily newspaper in the South.

 The company launched an international syndication arm, Editors Press Service, in 1933.

-Robert's brother Edward took over in 1945 after Robert's death; he was in turn succeeded by his son Peter.
+When Robert died in 1945, his brother Edward took over; he was in turn succeeded by his son Peter.
 Peter's son, Pierre, inherited the company upon Peter's death in 2004.

 In 2004, the Evening Post Publishing Company sold Editors Press Service to the Universal Press Syndicate, which renamed it Atlantic Syndication.

 The company also owned the Buenos Aires Herald in Argentina, Latin America's oldest English language newspaper, until 2007.

-On October 29, 2018, Cordillera Communications announced it had entered into a deal with the E. W. Scripps Company for Scripps to purchase all but one TV station, the Tucson, Arizona station, from Cordillera.
-The deal was expected to close in the first quarter of 2019.